nwalablessing/volumeray-casting-project/README.md

  Then i typed in the  "git clone" command  and my repository URL to clone it

- i also used the git "init" command
+ i also used the "git init" command

  once it was successful, i could see the folder i created on the top left corner in my visual studio IDE